Does Blessing Rieman College of Nursing and Health Sciences have a good student to faculty ratio?

 Student to Faculty Ratio is Well Above Average

 Student to faculty ratio is a common metric used to gauge the number of teaching resources a school provides for its students.
-With 10 students for every one instructional faculty member, Blessing Rieman College of Nursing ranks among the best colleges when compared to the national average of 14.
+With 10 students for every one instructional faculty member, Blessing Rieman College of Nursing and Health Sciences ranks among the best colleges when compared to the national average of 14.

 Instructional Staff at the College

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been identified by Blessing Rieman College of Nursing as primarily performing research or public service.
+It does not include employees that have been identified by Blessing Rieman College of Nursing and Health Sciences as primarily performing research or public service.

 |Total||Full Time||Part Time||Percent Full Time|